 When choosing a cryptocurrency wallet, you should consider security, ease of use, and supported digital currency.
 Remember, you are responsible for protecting your wallet, so it's important to choose a reputable provider.

 Now that you know how to invest in cryptocurrency, it's time to learn about the different types of wallets available.
 Cryptocurrency wallets can be broadly divided into software, hardware, and paper.
 Software wallets are apps that you can download to your phone or computer.
 Hardware wallets are physical devices that look like USB sticks and store your digital assets offline.
+Whichever you go for, you will need to do your research - such as reading resources like this article about metamask vs coinbase, if you want to go down the software route - to make sure that you choose the best wallet for your needs that you are confident that you can trust.

 Once you've bought cryptocurrency, it's important to keep it safe.
 The most secure way to store your digital assets is using a hardware wallet.
 However, you can also use a more convenient but less secure software wallet.
 Whichever type of wallet you choose, follow best practices for keeping your digital currency safe.